ToTaLLy CoOL ®

 so avoid applying repellent to the hands of

-children.
-Insect repellants should not be applied to very young children (< 3 years old).
+applied to very young children (< 3 years old).

 Spray clothing with repellents containing

-permethrin or DEET, as mosquitoes may bite through thin clothing.
+permethrin or DEET, as mosquitoes may bite

 Whenever you use an insecticide or insect

-repellent, be sure to read and follow the manufacturer's DIRECTIONS FOR USE,
+be sure to read and follow the

 as printed on the product.